Disability Documentation Guidelines

 a professional, or medical records containing diagnosis and treatment.

-Contact Disability Services for guidelines on professionals qualified to complete your disability documentation.
-Disability Services has a Documentation Verification Form that your professional can complete.
+Contact Accessibility Services for guidelines on professionals qualified to complete your disability documentation.
+Accessibility Services has a Documentation Verification Form that your professional can complete.

 An Individual Education Program (IEP) or 504 Plan can be used as documentation.
 To use an IEP or 504 Plan as documentation, it should contain the following information: